 No one wants to experience a bathroom renovation nightmare.
 In fact, it has taken me a really long time to gather up my thoughts to be able to write this post.
 Even looking at the photos makes me feel sick.
 When you save up money for a bathroom renovation, and it turns into a bathroom renovation nightmare, it’s the stuff that 90% of HGTV shows are made of.
 You hope it doesn’t happen to you.

 Well it did.

-Our bathroom renovation nightmare – Part 1 – how it all began
+Our bathroom renovation nightmare – Part 1

 No one goes into a bathroom renovation thinking it’s going to be a bathroom renovation nightmare.
 Usually you’re excited and looking forward to having an updated, clean space that doesn’t have a giant 80’s soaker tub in the corner acting like a glorified, over-sized laundry basket.

 We did what we thought was the right thing.
 We interviewed multiple contractors.
 Checked their portfolios.
 Read reviews.
 Met with several of them again to see if there was a good chemistry with us and them.
 When you’re going to have strangers working in your home for at least 3 weeks, especially people going through your bedroom on a daily basis, you’d better be comfortable with them being in your home.

 So yes, getting along with the person and their crew members, is a big deal.
 Budget was important, but most of the contractors we interviewed, their estimates fell in along the same lines so that was not a make or break it point for us – at the time.